Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 Clear vs Diffused Greenhouse Film: Which One Gives Better Yield? image

+One of the first questions growers face while setting up a greenhouse is which film to use — clear or diffused.
 While clear greenhouse film allows maximum sunlight to pass through, more light does not always mean better yield.
 In high-radiation regions like Central and South India, direct sunlight can create hotspots, cause heat stress, and lead to uneven crop growth.

 Diffused greenhouse film works differently.
 It scatters incoming light, allowing it to reach deeper into the crop canopy.
 This results in better photosynthesis, reduced plant stress, and more uniform yields, especially for vegetables grown under protected cultivation.